Moto Grosso Feio

 Moto Grosso Feio is the thirteenth album by Wayne Shorter, recorded in 1970 but not released on the Blue Note label until 1974.
 The album features four originals by Shorter and an arrangement of "Vera Cruz" by Milton Nascimento.
-Some of the musicians include guitarist John McLaughlin, bassist/cellist Ron Carter, bassist Dave Holland, percussionist Airto and drummers Jack DeJohnette and Micheline Pelzer.
+Some of the musicians include guitarist John McLaughlin, bassist/cellist Ron Carter, bassist Dave Holland, and drummers Jack DeJohnette and Micheline Pelzer.

 Reception

-The AllMusic review by Scott Yanow awarded the album 3 stars, stating that "the music (which is influenced by early fusion) has its interesting moments although it often wanders".
+The AllMusic review by Scott Yanow stated that "the music (which is influenced by early fusion) has its interesting moments although it often wanders".

 Track listing

 All compositions by Wayne Shorter except where noted.